FAQ's about Stewardship

 13. What if I pledge, but because of changes in my job or for other reasons, I cannot fulfill my pledge?

 The church recognizes that unforeseen problems do arise.
-To change a pledge, simply inform Mother Shelley or our Church Treasurer.
+To change a pledge, simply inform Mother Shelley, our Church Treasurer, or Bookkeeper.
 Your support of our parish should not place you in a difficult financial situation.

 14. I already pledge.
 Do I need to increase my pledge over last year?